runonbitcoin/walleteering/guide/02-purse.md

 * `my-wallet.js` - Wallet adapter class that we'll fill in
 * `test.html` - Webpage that tests the wallet adapter

 The wallet adapter is designed for a *browser* wallet.
-If your wallet works on a backend such as Node, go ahead now and convert this template project to suit your wallet.
+If your wallet is designed for a node server, go ahead now and convert this template project to suit your wallet.

 Inside `my-wallet.js`, you'll find this placeholder: